-- Explain the overall value to your clientele and to the communities you serve. - Impact numbers relate to changes in behaviors and/or adoption of practices by our external clientele (as a result of/or related to our educational programs). - Long-term impact numbers can also include systemic changes related to public policy, environmental factors, social, and/or heath conditions, etc. - Secondary risk-reduction, sustainability, resiliency, and other benchmark data can be cited if linked to well-established theories/models, as is appropriate per discipline. - Cost/benefit analysis can also be included to quantify economic impact(formulas for this can often be obtained form subject matter specialists).
+- Overall value to your clientele and to the communities you serve should be explained. - Impact numbers relate to changes in behaviors and/or adoption of practices by our external clientele (as a result of/or related to our educational programs). - Long-term impact numbers can also include systemic changes related to public policy, environmental factors, social, and/or heath conditions, etc. - Secondary risk-reduction, sustainability, resiliency, and other benchmark data can be cited if linked to well-established theories/models, as is appropriate per discipline. - Cost/benefit analysis can also be included to quantify economic impact